 08 | The thread - gets tangled up sometimes too

 Does Jesus get you confused sometimes too?
-Let's face it - Jesus also caused a lot of confusion.
+Let's face it, Jesus raised a lot of questions.
 How would Jesus have thought about the role of women, sexuality, and religious freedom?
 Throughout the centuries there have been so many different views on this and even today Christians differ among themselves.
 History is marked by schisms within churches.
-The Roman Catholic Church and the Protestant Church have been at odds with each other for centuries- up to and including major wars.
+The Roman Catholic Church and the Protestant Church have been at odds with each other for centuries, up to and including major wars.
 You see that religion is often mixed with political power.
 Think for example of the struggle in Northern Ireland.
 Protestants originally want to belong to Great Britain, the Catholics to Ireland.
 In the Middle Ages, the church was often a means of keeping people under control.
 Jesus himself explicitly did not interfere with the political power play of the time.
 On the contrary, many people hoped that he would deliver them from Roman oppression.
-But he never used violence - rather, he opposed it.
+But he never used violence, he opposed it.
 Listen to this quote from Jesus: "If anyone strikes you on the right cheek, do not defend yourself, but turn the other cheek."

 09 | The thread - through art

-For many artists, Jesus is a great source of inspiration.
-And not only the great masters like Rembrandt or Leonardo da Vinci.
+For many artists, Jesus is a great source of inspiration, not only for the great masters like Rembrandt or Leonardo da Vinci.
 More recent artists such as Banksy and Salvador Dalí also have him reflected in their art.

 Banksy uses Jesus primarily to hold up a mirror to the world.
 Perhaps even to confront Christians.